PlainIntricacy/OPrime_Cipher/README.md

 OPrime_Cipher
 =============

-Version of Caesar cipher that uses the sum of circular primes below the given key to encrypt the given message.
+Version of Caesar cipher that uses the sum of circular primes below the given key to decrypt the given message.

 =============

-Java program that simulates a circular primes encryption device.
+Java program that simulates a circular primes decryption device.

 Unlike a regular Caesar cipher, this version uses the key as its circular prime upper limit.

-This limit is then used to calculate the sum of positive circular primes below it.
+This limit is used to calculate the sum of positive circular primes below it.

-The calculated sum is then used as the shift number to encrypt the message.
+The calculated sum is then used as the shift number to decrypt the message.

 =============